 Lunch time can be a great time to make some zero waste swaps.
 Instead of eating the school lunches, save money by packing plant-based foods in reusable containers.
 You will decrease waste immensely while eating foods that fuel your body for the rest of the day.

 Instead of packing Lunchables, try creating your own bento box with hummus, rice crackers, and veggies.
 Instead of packing cold meat sandwiches, make your own peanut butter and jelly in a stainless steel sandwich box with a cloth napkin.

 To prevent food waste, be sure to pack only how much food you think you will eat and take home your own food scraps to compost!

 For snacks before and after lunches, you could pack grapes or pretzels in reusable cotton snack pouches.
 You’ll eliminate the need to purchase prepackaged snacks at the grocery store or in the lunch line.
 Here are some other Zero Waste Snack Ideas.

 For plant-based recipes you can make for school lunches, grab a copy of The Zero Waste Vegan Cookbook.
 You’ll find so many delicious recipes for every day of the school year.

 Packing a set of reusable bamboo utensils and a stainless steel straw in your book bag, will be so helpful for reducing waste.
-If the lunchroom decides to give out plastic utensils and straws, you can grab your own to reduce waste.
+Don’t forget to bring your reusable water bottle as well.
+If the lunchroom decides to give out plastic utensils, single-use plastic straws, and plastic bottles, you can grab your own to reduce waste.